karuto/github-static-site-template/README.md

 ```

 ## Previewing locally
-There is no deployment.
+There is no backend server to run.
 It's literally a static HTML file.
 Visit the file in your browser to preview locally.

 ## Deployment
 This repo is made for static sites hosted on GitHub Pages.